kalmanolah/ganbatte/README.md

 - Automatic repositioning of pipeline items with only disabled jobs to the bottom and pipeline items with failing jobs to the top, so you can immediately pick up on a failing build
 - Animations and additional information for builds in progress
 - Automatic refreshing of data at a configurable interval (Can be toggled)
-- Reuse jobs on multiple pages and in multiple pipeline items without causing unnecessary strain on your Jenkins CI server
-- It just looks nice

-The original version of Ganbatte was a standalone [Symfony](http://symfony.com/) project, but has been discontinued in favor of using the [Silex Microframework](http://silex.sensiolabs.org/).
+This application makes use of the [Silex Microframework](http://silex.sensiolabs.org/).

 Documentation
 -------------

 To set up this application, copy the sample configuration file in  [/config/example.config.yml](config/example.config.yml) to `/config/config.yml`.

-The meaning of each configuration variable should be blatantly obvious.
+The meaning of each configuration variable should be obvious.

 Deploying/setting up
 --------------------